 Moss can be transplanted from any area near your home that has matching conditions, or you can purchase it by the square foot from either ‘Moss and Stone Gardens’, or other specialty nurseries.
 You can gather moss by scraping, and then fragment and divide it to spread it over a larger area.
 A square foot of purchased moss can be divided to cover up to 20 square feet.
 The rhizomes must have contact with the ground in order to take hold, so using netting or pins can be helpful in getting a colony established.

 How to Water

-As we mentioned, moss is actually quite drought tolerant once established.
+As we mentioned, moss gardens are actually quite drought tolerant once established.
 Here is the watering schedule David suggests…

 For the prostrate varieties, water frequently, daily even.
 Remember, it doesn’t take much water to soak the moss.